-While brushing up on recycling, I learned about a lot of different things I can recycle, both at my local recycling plant and through special dedicated programs.
-I also learned about a few things that I didn’t know I shouldn’t recycle.
-I thought I would share what I learned with you today, in hopes that it might be beneficial to you with your own recycling efforts in 2018.
-Recycling is an easy way that we can all work toward a less wasteful future. :-)
+While brushing up on recycling guidelines, I learned about a lot of different things I can recycle, both via my curbside recycling program and through dedicated programs run by businesses and other organizations, as well as some things that I never knew I shouldn’t recycle.
+I thought I’d share those two lists with you today in hopes that it might be beneficial to you with your own recycling efforts in 2022!

-In the past, recycling centers didn’t have the equipment necessary to process these waxy cartons.
-But that has changed in the past few years, and now many recycling centers will happily accept milk cartons, broth and soup boxes, and other waxed paper products.
+In the past, recycling centers didn’t have the equipment necessary to process these waxy cartons, but now many recycling centers will happily accept milk cartons, broth and soup boxes, and other waxed paper products.

 Your local recycling center might not be equipped to handle spent water filters, but many filter manufacturers have their own recycling programs.
 For information on recycling Brita filters, see the recycling page on their site.

 If you have an old iPhone or iPad taking up space in a drawer somewhere, consider returning it to Apple.
-You can receive Apple Store credit or gift cards for turning in qualified devices.
-Apple will either refurbish your old devices to be resold, or recycle it.
+You can receive Apple Store credit or gift cards for trading in qualified devices, and even if they don’t end up offering you any credit for the device, they’ll still recycle it for free.
 Get more information about recycling your old Apple devices on their recycling page.

-If you’ve been considering upgrading to new Christmas lights, you can send your old ones in to HolidayLEDs to be recycled.
-In return, you’ll receive a coupon for 15% off anything on their site, so you can get a great deal on new energy efficient lights!
-The program is available year-round, and you can get more information on the HolidayLEDs website.
+If you’ve been considering upgrading to new Christmas lights, you can send your old ones in to HolidayLEDs or Christmas Light Source to be recycled.
+In return, you’ll receive a discount coupon so you can get a good deal on new, more energy-efficient lights.

 You can take your old eyeglasses to be recycled at many major eyewear retailers, including LensCrafters, Sears Optical, and Pearle Vision.

 When it comes to spray bottles, the bottle itself is generally recyclable.
 However, the sprayer mechanism usually has a metal spring inside that could cause problems.
-Remove the sprayer from the bottle before putting it in your recycling bin, and either toss out the sprayer or keep it for future use!
+Consult your local recycling guidelines to determine if the sprayer can be recycled, and if not, remove the sprayer from the bottle and either put it in the trash or keep it to use on another bottle.